 Extension cords by their very nature can be dangerous, and the danger level increases with the length of the cord.

-There are several potential serious issues that could arise if you were to use a 75 foot extension cord to power the computer equipment in your basement office:
+There are some potential serious issues that could arise if you were to use a 75 foot extension cord to power the computer equipment in your basement office:

 Bottom line: I would strongly recommend that you not use an extension cord to supply power to the computer equipment in your new basement office.

-Bonus tip #1: While the electrician is there you might want to consider asking him/her to install a whole house surge suppressor to protect your entire home from power surges and lightning strikes.
+Bonus tip: While the electrician is there you might want to consider asking him/her to install a whole house surge suppressor to protect your entire home from power surges and lightning strikes.